vbookshelf/JaiTalk-Translator-2026/README.md

 Initially, I thought there was no reason to build a translation app like this because the free Google Translate app is already available.
 My guess was that it would be superior to anything I could build.
 But, when I actually used it I found that it was sometimes slow and the translation response was cluttered with too much info.
 This meant that the app was not a pleasure to use on-the-go.

 I built JaiTalk with a minimalist UI and a fast STT interface.
-It may not be as accurate as Google Translate, but it should be more suitable for on-the-street use cases e.g. talking to a vendor at a street food stall.
+It may not be as accurate as Google Translate, but it should be helpful for on-the-street use cases e.g. talking to a vendor at a street food stall.

 You can speak in English.
 The app will translate your speech into Thai.
 Then you can switch the direction to Thai-English and hold the phone for the Thai person to talk into.
 That person's speech will be translated into English.
 By using this method it's possible to have a basic back-and-forth conversation.